Why You Need Flood Insurance – What is Your risk?

 The National Flood Insurance Program (NFIP) Community Rating System (CRS) is a voluntary incentive program that recognizes and encourages community floodplain management activities that exceed the minimum NFIP requirements.
 As a result, flood insurance premium rates are discounted to reflect the reduced flood risk resulting from the community actions meeting the three goals of the CRS: (1) reduce flood losses; (2) facilitate accurate insurance rating; and (3) promote the awareness of flood insurance.

-Dorchester County is currently applying for eligibility in the Community Rating System.
+Dorchester County has a score of 8 in the Community Rating System, but is projected to have a new score of 6, pending FEMA’s approval.
 For CRS participating communities, flood insurance premium rates are discounted in increments of 5%; i.e., a Class 1 community would receive a 45% premium discount, while a Class 9 community would receive a 5% discount (a Class 10 is not participating in the CRS and receives no discount).
 The CRS classes for local communities are based on 18 creditable activities, organized under four categories.

 Maryland Flood Insurance Rate Maps website is a comprehensive portal that will assist anyone with flood insurance information and flood risk information for Maryland communities.
 On the right side of the home page look for the following Flood Risk Mapping Application, click on image and learn your flood risk.